sachinlamani408-9353/DSA/README.md

-Pass by Reference Calculator (C Program)
+📘 Pass-by-Reference Calculator (C Program)

-This project demonstrates how to perform arithmetic operations in C using pass-by-reference (pointers).
-The program allows the user to input two numbers and choose an operation such as addition, subtraction, multiplication, or division.
-Features

-Uses functions with pointer parameters (pass by reference)
+This project is a simple calculator implemented in C, demonstrating the concept of pass-by-reference using pointers.

-Supports basic arithmetic operations:
+The program performs four basic arithmetic operations:

 Addition